Physical damage caused to cargo due to poor packaging

 The ship encountered high seas and winds of Beaufort scale 9.
 The master had adjusted speed and course so as to minimise rolling and pitching but despite his actions, inspections carried out by the master in the cargo holds revealed the cargo stowed in hold no. 2 had been damaged.

-The cargo loading and stowage had been monitored by the chief officer throughout the process, but he had not paid attention to the packaging and protection of the cargo.
+The cargo loading and stowage had been monitored by the chief officer throughout the process, but he had not paid attention to the packaging and protection of the cargo leading to poor packaging.
 The design of the steel structure and the dimension of the steel structurals (angles) used to protect boiler pipes were clearly inadequate for the forces to be expected at sea and was clearly designed only to accommodate inland transportation and shore storage purposes.

 The shipper is under a duty to package cargo in a manner sufficient to withstand the rigours of an ocean voyage.
 Although the master(owners) may not be responsible under the terms of a charter for stowage and securing and the cargo damage resulting therefrom and will rarely be responsible for the consequences of inadequate packaging, nevertheless, the master and/or party responsible for loading and stowage of such cargo should endeavour to note the adequacy of packaging/protection for the intended voyage and should put charterers and/or shippers on notice of any obvious concerns.